FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/hp_ns_processes.md

 {
-    "title": "System configuration and output",
+    "title": "System configuration and output ",
     "linkTitle": "System configuration and output",
     "weight": "210"
 }## About the output file